 But he’s not.

 Sometimes, misleading covers can be frustrating.
 But in this case, it looks cool and it’s not totally wrong…

-In this issue, terrorists put a kind of super LSD into New York’s reservoir, causing mass hallucinations across the city, which ultimately even affect Moon Knight.
+In this issue, terrorists put a kind of super LSD into New York’s reservoir, causing mass hallucinations across the city, which ultimately even affect Moon Knight and his woman.